The 2021 Universal Charitable Donation Tax Deduction was $600 for Married Filing Jointly & $300 for Other Filers. It Has Expired for 2022.

 Are there Any Other Tax Changes for Charitable Donations?

 Yes, those who itemize taxes can deduct up to 100% of adjusted gross income in 2021 (the same as last year).
 Post tax-reform, itemized filers could make a maximum charitable donation deduction that ranged from 20% up to 60% of AGI on cash donations.
 That has temporarily increased to 100% in 2020 and 2021, when made to a qualified organization.
 If you give more than your AGI, the excess deduction amount can roll over to up to 5 years, as it could previously.
+This elevated maximum donation amount decreases in 2022 back to 2019 levels (60% for cash donations).

 What Documents Are Needed for the Deduction?